How to fix widgets not working or refreshing on iPhone and iPad

 I swiped right on my iPhone Lock Screen to access the Today View.
 You can see that the big Screen Time widget and the Contacts widget have blurred the information.
 Once I unlock my iPhone with Face ID (or Touch ID), these widgets will become active.

-Switch to actual, individual widgets instead of Smart Stack and Widget Stack
+Switch to individual widgets instead of Smart Stack and Widget Stack

 Are you using the Smart Stack widget or your custom Widget Stack and relying on it to automatically show you the appropriate information?
 In an ideal world, there is nothing wrong with this approach.
-But if due to bugs or any other conflicting issues, these smart widgets aren’t showing the right information, remove them and instead switch to the relevant individual widgets.
-Surely, this will take up a lot of space on the Home Screen pages, but you can put a few important ones on the Home Screen and the rest in Today View.
+But if, because of bugs or other conflicting issues, these smart widgets aren’t showing the right information, remove them and switch to individual widgets.
+Surely, this will take up more space on the Home Screen pages, but you can put a few important ones on the Home Screen and the rest in Today View.

 Use fewer widgets